gilangwd/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction
-Flight Price Prediction project aim to predict flight price in India based on the the flights time, duration, destination and when the ticket bought.
+This repository contains a machine learning project to predict the flight prices in India.
+The project is designed to can help traveler to predict their ticket price, so they can determine the airlines, departure times and prices that are efficient for them.